Sentient-Network/addressimo/README.md

 11. Sender polls *Addressimo* URL returned in Step 2 for ReturnPaymentRequest retrieval
 12. Sender receives and parses the *ReturnPaymentRequest* object
 13. Sender determines ECDH ephemeral key using the flow described in Step 7
-14. Sender validates the retrieved **ephemeral_public_key** against its own ECDH-determined keypair's public key
-15. Sender decrypts **encrypted_payment_request** using AES-256-CBC and the parameters described in Step 8
+14. Sender decrypts **encrypted_payment_request** using AES-256-CBC and the parameters described in Step 8
-16. Sender validates **payment_request_hash** by SHA256 hashing the decrypted, serialized PaymentRequest
+15. Sender validates **payment_request_hash** by SHA256 hashing the decrypted, serialized PaymentRequest
-17. Sender de-serializes and uses the decrypted PaymentRequest
+16. Sender de-serializes and uses the decrypted PaymentRequest

 An example of this flow can be seen in **functest/functest_ir.py**